This article on the best beaches in South Africa was last updated in June 2020.

 Similar to Hermanus, Plett is also a great land based whale-watching site to view the Southern Right in the winter months.

 See our Guide to the Garden Route for a full itinerary including maps and various routes.

 For a beautiful Garden Route beach that is quite vibey, but not as chaotic as Plett in season, you should head to Buffels Bay (Buffelsbaai or Buffalo Bay).
 The main portion of this extremely long beach starts at the parking lot (paid in season for about $1) where there are ablutions, a cafe and a restaurant.

 Holiday-makers sit around this area, so it can get quite packed on hot days in December/January.
-But you can walk anywhere on the 5.5km stretch along the Goukamma Nature reserve, all the way to Brenton-on-Sea and place your towel in a more secluded spot.
+But you can walk anywhere on the 5.5km stretch along the Goukamma Nature reserve, all the way to Brenton-on-Sea (Blue Flag) and place your towel in a more secluded spot.